-Department of the Air Force Instruction (DAFI) 36-3009, Military and Family Readiness Centers Guidance memorandum, paragraphs 3.9.2 - 3.9.2.7., provides guidance.
+The Department of the Air Force Guidance Memorandum (DAFGM) immediately implements changes to the Department of the Air Force Instruction (DAFI) 36-3009, Military and Family Readiness Centers.
+Compliance with DAFI 36-3009\DAFGM 2025-01 is mandatory.
 In addition, this CKSP Guide provides further clarification on the roles and responsibilities of each team member.